Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     **Note**: If you successfully created the new service connection **goto Exercise 2**.

-## Exercise 2: Setup and Run the IAC Pipeline
+## Exercise 2: Setup and Run the CI Pipeline

-In this exercise, the IAC pipeline will be build.
-This pipeline will setup and update your resources if needed.
-In our case, we have asked you to set up your resources (resource group & Azure machine learning) prior to this tutorial.
-This is required because sometimes it can be the case that a significant amount of time is needed to setup these resource.
-Therefore, in this step you will only update the resources as you would normally do when deploying your newest model.

-### Task 1: Setup the IAC Pipeline
+In this exercise, the CI will be build.
+In this pipeline a code quality check will be performed on all python files in the repository.
+In this pipeline, also unity tests can be performed.
+In unit testing you break down the functionality of your program into discrete testable behaviors that you can test as individual units.
+However, for the sake of this tutorial, we will only do a code quality check.

 1. From left navigation select **Pipelines, Pipelines** and then select **Create pipeline**.